-The study confirms that there are some overlaps between the tasks of some entities involved in the Grants.
+The evaluation confirms that there are some overlaps between the tasks of some entities involved in the Grants.
 They do not necessarily hinder implementation of programmes, but they create duplication of effort and duplication of requirements, and perhaps not an ideal distribution of resources.
-The study did not confirm an existence of gaps between tasks of different entities.
+The study did not confirm any gaps between tasks of different entities.